 Check Fast startup option is enabled

 With the latest Windows 10, Microsoft has added the Hybrid Startup and Shutdown feature that puts your computer into a hibernation state and improves the startup and shutdown process.
-So, in order to fix the issue of Windows 10 very slow startup, check and enable the Fast Startup option following steps below.
+So, in order to fix the issue of Windows 10 very slow startup, check and enable the Fast Startup option following the steps below.

 - Open control panel,